Book Logo Language & Literacy icon.

 Ready for more?

-Encourage your child to write the words for the drawings they create; help them with spelling or allow them to use invented spelling.
+Encourage your child to write the names for the drawings they create; help them with spelling or allow them to use invented spelling

 Variable color muffin tins (animated)